gmacario/gmacario.github.io/_posts/2022-01-17-arneis-dev-cw02.md

 Suggestions and contributions from the readers are more than welcome!

 Although this will not directly impact our achievements for Phase 2 of the OpenCV Spatial AI contest, we really want to streamline our weekly reports in order to be very transparent in our progress, highlight our pain points and possibly get feedbacks and suggestions from our community.

-While waiting for some suggestions on how - for instance - create a GANNT diagram from GitHub - if you want to drill down on any specific open or closed issues, just [look at our GitHub repository](https://github.com/B-AROL-O/ARNEIS).

 ### Welcome to our first contributors